 The Oracle Enterprise Repository version 11g contains new and updated workflows that require the use of Oracle BPM Enterprise version 10.3.1.
-The earlier versions of the Oracle Enterprise Repository had been delivered with a run time edition of OBPM 10g R3.
-The currently delivered version of the workflows are incompatible with the OBPM 10g R3 engine and, therefore, requires a new installation of OBPM Enterprise version 10.3.1 or upgrading existing OBPM installation to version 10.3.1 using BPM or upgrading existing OBPM installation to version 10.3.1 using Standard BPM upgrade procedure.
+The earlier versions of the Oracle Enterprise Repository had been delivered with a run-time edition of OBPM 10g R3.
+The currently delivered version of the workflows are incompatible with the OBPM 10g R3 engine and, therefore, requires a new installation of OBPM Enterprise version 10.3.1.
+Alternatively, you can upgrade existing OBPM installation to version 10.3.1 using BPM or upgrade existing OBPM installation to version 10.3.1 using Standard BPM upgrade procedure.